nghin/vacsf.org.mm/src/_posts/articles/2016-11-13-Immitation-of-Christ.md

 > I am trying here to prevent anyone from saying the really foolish thing that people often say about Him [Jesus Christ]: 'I'm ready to accept Jesus as a great moral teacher, but I don't accept his claim to be God.'
 That is the one thing we must not say.
 A man who was merely a man and said the sort of things Jesus said would not be a great moral teacher.
 He would either be a lunatic—on a level with a man who says he is a poached egg—or else he would be the Devil of hell.
 You must make your choice.
 Either this man was, and is, the Son of God, or else a madman or something worse.
 You can shut him up for fool, you can spit at him and kill him as a demon; or you can fall at his feet and call him Lord and God. <strong>But let us not come up with any patronizing nonsense about his being a great human teacher.
 He has not left that option open to us.
 He did not intend to.</strong>

 I wholeheartedly agree with C.S.
 Lewis on that point.
-That was why when our Sunday School class read the introduction to the new translation of the Book of Matthew I was so taken aback and kept voicing my objection to such description of Jesus as a supreme teacher.
+That was why when our Sunday School class read the introduction in the new translation of the Book of Matthew I was so taken aback and kept voicing my objection to such description of Jesus as a supreme teacher.
 Far be it from anyone who calls on the name of Jesus to think of Him as such.

 {% include bible-study/bible-study-footer %}